 Alessandro Lorenzi was born in Turin in 1948 and has been Director of Eni since May 2011.
-He is a founding partner of Tokos Srl, a consulting firm for securities investment, Director of Ersel SIM S.p.A. and of Mutti S.p.A.
+He is Director and Chairman of the Internal Control Committee of Ersel SIM S.p.A. and of Banca Albertini S.p.A.
 He began his career at SAIAG S.p.A. in the Administration and Control area.
 In 1975 he joined Fiat Iveco S.p.A. where he held a series of positions: Controller of Fiat V.I.
 S.p.A., Head of Administration, Finance and Control, Head of Personnel of Orlandi S.p.A. in Modena (1977-1980) and Project Manager (1981-1982).
 In 1983 he joined GFT Group where he was Head of Administration, Finance and Control of Cidat S.p.A., a GFT S.p.A. subsidiary (1983-1984), Central Controller of GFT Group (1984-1988), Head of Finance and Control of GFT Group (1989-1994) and Managing Director of GFT S.p.A., with ordinary and extraordinary powers over all operating activities (1994-1995).
 In 1995 he was appointed Chief Executive Officer of SCI S.p.A., where he oversaw the restructuring process.
 In 1998 he was appointed Operating Officer and was subsequently Director of Ersel SIM S.p.A. until June 2000.
 In 2000 he became Executive Officer of Planning and Control at the Ferrero Group and General Manager of Soremartec, the technical research and marketing company of the Ferrero Group.
 In May 2003 he was appointed CFO of Coin Group and in 2006 he became Chief Corporate Officer at Lavazza S.p.A., becoming Board member from 2008 to June 2011.
 From July 2011 to September 2017 he was Chairman of Società Metropolitana Acque Torino S.p.A..
+From June 2016 to April 2019 he was Director of Mutti S.p.A.

 Diva Moriani was born in Arezzo in 1968 and has been a Director in Eni since May 2014.
-She is currently Executive Vice Chairman of Intek Group S.p.A., Vice Chairman of KME AG, a German holding company of KME Group, Chairman of KME S.r.l., Member of the Supervisory Board of KME Germany GmbH and Director of Assicurazioni Generali S.p.A., Moncler S.p.A., Dynamo Academy, Dynamo Foundation and Associazione Dynamo.
+She is currently Executive Vice Chairman of Intek Group S.p.A., Vice Chairman of KME AG, a German holding company of KME Group, Director of KME S.r.l., Member of the Supervisory Board of KME Germany GmbH and Director of Assicurazioni Generali S.p.A., Moncler S.p.A., Dynamo Academy, Dynamo Foundation and Associazione Dynamo.
 From 2007 to 2012 she was CEO of I2Capital Partners, a private equity fund sponsored by Intek Group S.p.A., with an investment strategy focused on "Special Situations" and from 2014 to 2017 CEO of KME AG.
 She graduated in Economics at the University of Florence.